skx/Buffalo-220-NAS/README.md

 This document briefly describes how to install NFS on your buffalo device, along with how to get remote root access, via SSH.

+There are two systems involved here:

+* My desktop system - which will mount the exports.
+  * `10.0.0.10`
+* The NAS device itself.
+  * `10.0.0.108`

 # Get Root